 What is the annual investment allowance for 2023?

 The AIA has been permanently set at £1,000,000 on qualifying expenditure.

 AIA can be claimed on most items of plant and machinery purchased for a business, such as office furniture, computer hardware and integral features of a building.

 Are all assets eligible for the annual investment allowance?

-No, they’re not.
-The most common examples of assets that are not eligible for the annual investment allowance are cars and assets that you’ve used for something else before bringing them into your business, for example a family computer.
-These assets qualify for capital allowances spread out over several years, rather than the full cost at once, which is what the annual investment allowance gives.
+No, not all assets qualify for AIA.
+The most common examples of assets that do not qualify are cars and items that you used for something else prior to incorporating them into your business, such as a personal computer.
+These assets qualify for capital allowances across multiple years, as opposed to the annual investment allowance, which allows for the entire cost to be reclaimed at once.

 The matters contained in this article are intended to be for general information purposes only.
 This article does not constitute tax, financial or legal advice, nor is it a complete or authoritative statement of the rules and should not be treated as such.